factoriotools/factorio-docker/README.md

 docker restart factorio
 ```

-To get your server listed in the official Factorio matching server, remember to editt `server-settings.json` and set `public=true` and add your Factorio portal username and password, or auth token:
+To get your server listed in the official Factorio matching server, remember to edit `server-settings.json` and set `public=true` and add your Factorio portal username and password, or auth token:

 ```
   "_comment_visibility": ["public: Game will be published on the official Factorio matching server",